 - Sluder’s Neuralgia

-If the procedure provides excellent pain relief, it can be repeated every month or so, or the person can end up receiving an SPG radiofrequency ablation.
+If the patient responded well, the procedure can be repeated every month or so.
+It’s also possible for the patient to end up getting an SPG radiofrequency ablation.

 Your Pain Stops Here